 As you can see, the life insurance benefit amount you can purchase varies widely, depending on your age and gender.

-From as much as $2,000 for a 50-year-old woman to as little as $418 for an 85-year-old man.
+The cost ranges from as much as $2,000 for a 50-year-old woman to as little as $418 for an 85-year-old man.

 Buying Multiple Units Of Coverage